ariefputranto/NodeJs-Express-React/ReadMe.md

 # How to use

-run "sudo chmod +x ./entrypoint.sh"
+run "sudo chmod +x entrypoint.sh" run "./entrypoint.sh"

 # Library that being used
 - ExpressJs